kjappelbaum/aeml/paper/README.md

 Model checkpoints are archived on Zenodo (DOI: [https://dx.doi.org/10.5281/zenodo.5153417](10.5281/zenodo.5153417)) but also available in the `model` subdirectory.
 Unfortunately, we could only serialize the models as pickle files wherefore the same Python version and package versions are needed for reusing the models.

+### Results

+The `results` subdirectory contains pre-computed results that are used in the notebooks that plot the results.